hjwp/marriage-figaro-norway/act1.md

 Se a caso madama la notte ti chiama, din din; in due passi da quella puoi gir.

-> We can park it next to
-> Rosina's trailer
-> so you can be right by her.
+> We can park it next to Rosina's trailer so you can be right by her,

     Vi kan parkere rett ved
     Rosinas vogn